Ravishwarar Temple: The temple

-The main deity in the temple is Lord Ravishwarar ("Ravi" meaning the Sun), facing east, and his consort goddess Marakadhambal, facing south.
+The main deity in the temple is Lord Ravishwarar, ("Ravi" or Surya, meaning the Sun), facing east, and his consort goddess Marakadhambal, facing south.
 The temple has a 3-tier rajagopuram (main tower).
 It is said that the lord here was worshiped by the sun god.
 The sun god also bathed in the temple tank, known as the Bhrama Theertham or Surya Theertham, to get rid of his Bhrama Dosham (curse).
 The sun god is placed inside the sanctum of Lord Shiva, facing the east-facing Lord.
 Lord Shiva is worshiped along with the sun god.
 The Shiva sanctum has a Shiva Ling–shaped hole through which sunlight enters the sanctum.

 The sacred tree of the temple is Vanni.
 Other trees in the temple includes Vilva and Naga Linga trees.
 Many visit the temple on Sundays to get rid of illness and to perform various pariharams.

 Other shrines within the temple include those of Vishnu, Nataraja, Bhairava, Sundara Vinayaka (Lord Ganesha), Muruga along with his consorts Valli and Deivanai, Ayyappa, and Hanuman.

 The idol of Saint Vyasar is also present in the temple.
 Legend has it that Vyasa worshiped and praised the Lord, giving the neighborhood its name.
 The temple was also worshiped by King Veechawaran.